thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ### Objectives

-- Describe a three step process for optimizing your learning potential
+- Describe why becoming a better learner is important.
-- Explain each of the steps of the process at a high level
+- Explain how to become a better learner using a three step process.
-- Identify a few personal strengths and at least one personal weakness regarding this process
+- Identify a few personal strengths and at least one personal weakness regarding this process.

 ### Why is becoming a better learner important?